 This course focuses on providing students with an understanding of technical theater, including theater safety, parts of a theater, theatrical rigging systems, the safe use of tools, basic set construction, introduction to set design, introduction to theatrical lighting and sound, stage management, and the use of other theatrical equipment.
 In addition, students will be introduced to theatrical costumes, properties, and theatrical makeup and the role each plays within a production.
 Students are required to attend and critique all school play and musical productions.
+Students are also required to pass a construction safety test.
 Honors credit is available for this course.